 - 4. Clean the cooling system filler cap.
-Inspect cooling system filler cap gasket.
-If the cooling system filler cap gasket is damaged, discard the old cooling system filler cap and install a new cooling system filler cap.
-If the cooling system filler cap gasket that is on is not damaged, use a suitable pressurizing pump to pressure test the cooling system filler cap.
-The correct pressure for the cooling system filler cap is stamped on the face of the cooling system filler cap.
-If the cooling system filler cap does not retain the correct pressure, install a new cooling system filler cap. - 5.
+Inspect the gasket that is on the cooling system filler cap.
+If the gasket that is on the cooling system filler cap is damaged, discard the old cooling system filler cap and install a new cooling system filler cap.
+If the gasket that is on the cooling system filler cap.
+If the gasket that is on the cooling system filler cap is not damaged, pressure test the cooling system filler cap.
+The correct pressure for the cooling system filler cap is stamped on the face of the cooling system filler cap does not retain the correct pressure, install a new cooling system filler cap. - 5.
 Start the engine.
-Inspect the cooling system for leaks and for correct operating temperature.
+Inspect the cooling system for leaks and for proper operating temperature.